Julian/regret/docs/before-you-deprecate.rst

       <sphinx:index>`, will the `refs <ref>` defined for headings be kept
       over time?
 Will the overall document structure change?
 How about links to specific concrete pages as URLs?

+    * is being able to *raise* exceptions defined by your library part of its public API?
+Or is only catching them considered public.

+    * a class in your library is defined using `attrs
+      <https://www.attrs.org>`_.
+Is calling `attr.evolve` directly on
+      instances of your class considered public API, and your class is thereby permanently coupled to `attrs.evolve`'s public API?
+Or is your use of `attrs` as a library maintainer simply an implementation detail?

     * ...